isotopsweden/Firefly/README.md

 Create beautiful [Flutter](https://flutter.dev) widget trees using this handy [Firestore](https://firebase.google.com/products/firestore) builder widget.

+## Extras
+Using VS Code?
+There is a snippets package for Firefly!
+[Firefly-snippets](https://marketplace.visualstudio.com/items?itemName=crljvr.firefly-snippets/ "Firefly snippets extension")

 ## Usage

 There is three steps to start using Firefly.